Statistical Inference in Large Multi-way Networks: Introduction

-In this paper, we tackle the incidental parameter problem in multi-way gravity models by proposing a novel, asymptotically unbiased estimator.
 In the spirit of \cite{graham2017econometric}, we regard data through the lens of graph theory.
-The key insight is that certain configurations of count outcomes within subgroups of observations, which we call \emph{polyads}, have identical sufficient statistics for the fixed effects, making their relative likelihoods independent of the fixed effects.
+The key insight is that certain configurations of outcomes within subgroups of observations, which we call \emph{polyads}, have identical sufficient statistics for the fixed effects, making their relative likelihood independent of the fixed effects.
 Our framework differs from \cite{graham2017econometric} in two important dimensions.
-First, while Graham models undirected graphs, we consider multipartite graphs.
+First, while Graham models undirected graphs, we use multipartite graphs to model multi-way networks.
 Second, Graham's network formation model considers only the extensive margin, i.e., the probability that potential links are realized.
-By contrast, we also consider the intensive margin, i.e., the strength of connections.
+By contrast, we study the strength of connections in weighted networks, thus modeling both the intensive and extensive margins.